← Back to all guides

 How to Read CPT and HCPCS Codes on a Medical Bill

-Where codes appear on bills and EOBs
+Where to find codes on your bills and EOB

 Do this before your next billing call